Using Mg II Doublet to Predict the Lyman Continuum Escape Fraction from 14 HETDEX Galaxies: Results and Discussion

-Using \mgii, we identified 7 and 5 potential LyC leaker candidates within our HETDEX sample using the \cite{Chisholm2020} and \cite{Xu2022} methods, respectively.
-Upcoming HST/COS LyC measurements and our LyC values will be compared to validate and determine the limits of the methods.
-Future work will be to find more bright \mgii\ galaxies in HETDEX to increase the sample size and better understand if \mgii\ and dust alone can predict \fesc.
+Upcoming Hubble Space Telescope/Cosmic Origins Spectrograph LyC measurements of our targets will test and determine the limits of the methods.
+Future work will be increase the sample size to better understand if \mgii\ and dust alone can predict \fesc.
 A strong relation will help JWST uncover the main sources that drove the EoR.